Child sexual abuse: International law

-Child sexual abuse is outlawed nearly everywhere in the world, generally with severe criminal penalties, including in some jurisdictions, life imprisonment or capital punishment.
-An adult's sexual intercourse with someone below the legal age of consent is defined as statutory rape, based on the principle that a child is not capable of consent and that any apparent consent by a child is not considered to be legal consent.
+Child sexual abuse is outlawed nearly everywhere in the world, generally with severe criminal penalties such as life imprisonment or capital punishment.
+An adult's sexual intercourse with someone below the legal age of consent is defined as statutory rape, based on the principle that a child is not capable of consent and any apparent consent by a child is not considered legal consent.

 The United Nations Convention on the Rights of the Child (CRC) is an international treaty that legally obliges states to protect children's rights.
 Articles 34 and 35 of the CRC require states to protect children from all forms of sexual exploitation and sexual abuse.
 This includes outlawing the coercion of a child to perform sexual activity, the prostitution of children, and the exploitation of children in creating pornography.
 States are also required to prevent the abduction, sale, or trafficking of children.
 As of November 2008, 193 countries are bound by the CRC, including every member of the United Nations except the United States and South Sudan.

 The Council of Europe has adopted the Council of Europe Convention on the Protection of Children against Sexual Exploitation and Sexual Abuse in order to prohibit child sexual abuse that occurs within home or family.

 In the European Union, child sexual abuse is subject to a directive.
 This directive deals with several forms of sexual abuse of children, especially commercial sexual exploitation of children.

 Challenges in enforcement

 Although efforts for the enforcement of child protection laws have increased internationally, in countries with inadequate legal systems or where corruption runs rampant, the implementation of these laws has been difficult.
 There are several cases where law enforcement agencies lack the manpower and resources to efficiently resolve CSA crimes, which leads to reduced rates of prosecution and conviction.
 Furthermore, with the addition of ever-changing technology and new information, the tension placed on law enforcement agencies to effectively pursue, and arrest offenders has increased.
 To effectively address these challenges, cooperation among government agencies, international organizations, and law enforcement must increase, along with the development of a new legal agenda to improve the training of law enforcement on how to properly handle CSA.
+The 2014 Independent Inquiry into Child Sexual Exploitation in Rotherham described "nervousness about identifying the ethnic origins of perpetrators for fear of being thought racist" and "direction from their managers not to do so" as obstacles.